 - A Vassar College identification card.

-Students and their guests may park Monday through Friday between 7:00 am and 6:00 pm at the lower south lot in the vicinity of Skinner.
-Part of the upper lot closest to Raymond Avenue is reserved for town students.
+Students and their guests may park Monday through Friday between 7:00 am and 6:00 pm in the students section of the South lot.
+Raymond Avenue is reserved for town students.

 The cars of students and their guests are permitted on the campus at night, between 6:00 pm and 7:00 am, and during the day on Saturdays and Sundays.
 During these hours, parking is limited to legal spaces marked with white lines only.
 No parking is permitted where there is a yellow line on the curb.